-In the second quarter of 2021, the Company agreed a new Corporate Facility to refinance its Prime acquisition facility ("Term Loan") for an amount up to \$160.0 million with a three-year term.
-On July 30, 2021, \$98.0 million was drawn down under the Corporate Facility to repay the Term Loan in full.
-By November 2021 the facility was repaid in full with the proceeds from Prime dividends.
-The Corporate Facility carries interest of 1 month-Libor plus a margin of 6.5% in the first year, 7.0% in the second year and 7.5% in the third year.
+On May 13, 2021, the Company agreed a new Corporate Facility for an amount up to \$150.0 million with a three-year term, with \$130.0 million committed at that time.
+Post signing, the facility amount and commitments increased to \$160.0 million ("Corporate Facility").
+Completion occurred on July 16, 2021, and on July 30, 2021, \$98.0 million was drawn down under the Corporate Facility to repay the Term Loan in full.
+An additional \$62.0 million could be drawn until May 13, 2022, subject to the satisfaction of certain covenants.
+In September and November 2021, two dividends were received totaling \$125.0 million from Prime and the Company applied the amounts received to repay the facility in full.
+The Corporate Facility was used to repay the Term Loan and is also available for general corporate purposes.
+The Corporate Facility carries interests of 1 month-Libor plus a margin of 6.5% in the first year, 7.0% in the second year and 7.5% in the third year.

 On January 28, 2022, the Company agreed a number of amendments to the Corporate Facility with the existing lenders.
-The available amount increased from \$62.0 million to \$100.0 million, and the availability period was extended to December 31, 2022, from May 13, 2022.
-The principal amounts, if drawn, may not exceed \$80.0 million by September 30, 2023, and \$50.0 million by February 29, 2024.
-The maturity date, the loan purpose and interest margins were unchanged.
+The available amount increased to \$100.0 million from \$62.0 million, and the availability period has been extended to December 31, 2022, from May 13, 2022.
+The principal amounts, if drawn, may not exceed \$80.0 million by June 30, 2023, and \$50.0 million by February 29, 2024.
+The maturity date, the loan purpose and interest margins are unchanged.
+The lenders also waived certain conditions in support of the Company's plans to implement a shareholder returns program and released their security over the Company's shares in Africa Energy, Eco and Impact.